-You stare at your computer screen, trying to remember what you were about to do when you’re asked to join a meeting that will go nowhere and solve nothing.
+You grip your coffee and stare at your computer screen, trying to remember what you were about to do when you’re asked to join a Zoom meeting that will go nowhere and solve nothing.

-After the meeting, a coworker asks you to help him with something.
+After the meeting, a coworker Slacks you to help him with something.
 You can’t believe he couldn’t figure this out on his own.

 Your boss has been absent the last few days and suddenly bursts in to alert everyone to stop what they’re doing because the ship is about to go under.
 This happens every month.

 Or maybe you're home.
 Even though you have a thousand things to do for work, that pile of laundry is calling your name and the family dog is begging for a walk.

 As open-offices get hipper and working from home becomes more widely the norm, you might find yourself trying to figure out how to be productive in an unproductive working environment.
 Fear not!
 There is hope.

 All it takes is becoming aware of ingrained habits and tweaking your regular routines.
 I know, easier said than done.
 But it’s not impossible.
 Here are some tips to stay on top of your game in an unproductive environment…

 I used a pair while I wrote my book, What Keeps Leaders Up at Night.
 My neighbor’s house was under construction for six months.
 I would not have been able to write a word without my trusty Bose noise-canceling headphones.
 These earphones – coupled with a little white noise or brain.fm – makes a world of difference.

 Note: These things really work.
 If you do this, put a sign on your back to gently approach you because it can be terrifying when you’re not expecting someone.